Playoff Weekend: Aug 28-30, 2020

 6. Playoff Rules:

 To be eligible to play in the year end playoffs each player in women’s and men’s must play a minimum of 3 games during the season with the team.
 In mixed ball you will be required to play 2 games.
 This does not apply to just being a spare on the line-up card, but actually being in the game.
-We will base this on the honour system but should any protest or complaints come up at the year-end tournament with regards to eligibility, the executive will review the line-up cards from the year to make the final determination.
+We will use the honour system, but should any protests or complaints come up at the year-end tournament with regards to eligibility, the executive will review the line-up cards from the year to make the final determination.

 At the end of the regular season, the determination for your playoff seeding will be as follows: